Aesop's Fables: Creole

-Such adaptations to Caribbean French-based creole languages from the middle of the 19th century onward – initially as part of the colonialist project but later as an assertion of love for and pride in the dialect.
-A version of La Fontaine's fables in the dialect of Martinique was made by François-Achille Marbot (1817–1866) in Les Bambous, Fables de la Fontaine travesties en patois (Port Royal, 1846) which had lasting success.
+French-based creole languages saw a flowering of such adaptations from the middle of the 19th century onward – initially as part of the colonialist project but later as an assertion of love for and pride in the dialect.
+A version of La Fontaine's fables in the dialect of Martinique was made by François-Achille Marbot (1817–1866) in Les Bambous, Fables de la Fontaine travesties en patois créole (Port Royal, 1846) which had lasting success.
 As well as two later editions in Martinique, there were two more published in France in 1870 and 1885 and others in the 20th century.
 Later dialect fables by Paul Baudot (1801–1870) from neighbouring Guadeloupe owed nothing to La Fontaine, but in 1869 some translated examples did appear in a grammar of Trinidadian French creole written by John Jacob Thomas.
 Then the start of the new century saw the publication of Georges Sylvain's Cric?
 Crac!
 Fables de la Fontaine racontées par un montagnard haïtien et transcrites en vers créoles (La Fontaine's fables told by a Haiti highlander and written in creole verse, 1901).

 On the South American mainland, Alfred de Saint-Quentin published a selection of fables freely adapted from La Fontaine into Guyanese creole in 1872.
 This was among a collection of poems and stories (with facing translations) in a book that also included a short history of the territory and an essay on creole grammar.
 On the other side of the Caribbean, Jules Choppin (1830–1914) was adapting La Fontaine to the Louisiana slave creole at the end of the 19th century in versions that are still appreciated.
 The New Orleans author Edgar Grima (1847–1939) also adapted La Fontaine into both standard French and into dialect.

 Versions in the French creole of the islands in the Indian Ocean began somewhat earlier than in the Caribbean.
 Louis Héry (1801–1856) emigrated from Brittany to Réunion in 1820.
 Having become a schoolmaster, he adapted some of La Fontaine's fables into the local dialect in Fables créoles dédiées aux dames de l'île Bourbon (Creole fables for island women).
 This was published in 1829 and went through three editions.
 In addition 49 fables of La Fontaine were adapted to the Seychelles dialect around 1900 by Rodolphine Young (1860–1932) but these remained unpublished until 1983.
 Jean-Louis Robert's recent translation of Babrius into Réunion creole (2007) adds a further motive for such adaptation.
 Fables began as an expression of the slave culture and their background is in the simplicity of agrarian life.
 Creole transmits this experience with greater purity than the urbane language of the slave-owner.
+More recently still there has been Ezop Pou Zanfan Lekol (2017), free adaptations of 125 fables into Mauritian Creole by Dev Virahsawmy, accompanied by English texts drawn from The Aesop for Children (1919).